 Sun Communities, Inc. Announces Dates for First Quarter 2023 Earnings Release and Conference Call

-/EIN News/ -- Southfield, MI, March 08, 2023 (GLOBE NEWSWIRE) -- Sun Communities, Inc. (NYSE: SUI) (the “Company”), a real estate investment trust (“REIT”) that owns and operates, or has an interest in, manufactured housing and recreational vehicle communities and marinas (collectively, the "properties"), today announced the dates for its first quarter 2023 earnings release and conference call.
+Southfield, MI, March 08, 2023 (GLOBE NEWSWIRE) -- Sun Communities, Inc. SUI (the "Company"), a real estate investment trust ("REIT") that owns and operates, or has an interest in, manufactured housing and recreational vehicle communities and marinas (collectively, the "properties"), today announced the dates for its first quarter 2023 earnings release and conference call.

 The Company will release its first quarter operating results on Wednesday, April 26, 2023, after markets close.
 A conference call to discuss these results will be held on Thursday, April 27, 2023, at 11:00 A.M.
 ET.